unicorn-84/unis-icons/README.md

 ## Basic usage

-The quickest way to use these icons is to simply copy the source for the icon you need from `website` and inline it directly into your HTML:
+The quickest way to use these icons is to simply copy the source for the icon you need from [unis-icons.vercel.app](https://unis-icons.vercel.app) and inline it directly into your HTML:

 ```html
 <svg